OUPL/MLCert/NNCert/README.md

 # NNCert

-This directory contains code for training and transferring to Coq neural networks with verified generalizability bounds, building on the results in the parent directory `OUPL/MLCert`.
+This directory contains code for training and transferring to Coq neural networks with verified generalizability bounds, building on the results in the parent directory `MLCert`.

 ## Prerequisites